Boes-man/mongodb/README.md

 ## Conclusion

 This solution allows one to recreate a working stack in a matter of minutes.
-Using Terraform and Ansible also makes it possible to create the stack on other cloud providers with minimal refactoring.# mongodb
+Using Terraform and Ansible also makes it possible to create the stack on other cloud providers with minimal refactoring.

 ## To Do
 * MongoDB connection string from EKS web app.